-The Presentation section lets you choose an alternative UI language (if available) and UI Font size.
+The Text section allows you to choose an alternative UI language (if available) and UI Font size.
 The default UI Font size setting is 'Small' (10pt), which some users may find plenty big enough.
 However, more and more people are these days using large, high resolution LCD displays, which are only really designed to operate at their best when using the finest resolution setting.
 This can be great for viewing photographs, but the downside is that the application menu items are getting smaller and smaller.
-Therefore, the UI Font Size menu lets you customize the size of the smaller font menu items in Photoshop so that you don't have to strain your eyes to read them.
-For example, when using a large LCD screen, the Medium (11pt) or Large (12pt) font size option can make it easier to read the smaller font menu items from a distance.
+Therefore, the UI Font Size option allows you to customize the size of the smaller font menu items in Photoshop so that you don't have to strain your eyes to read them.
+For example, when using a large LCD screen, the Medium (11pt) or Large (12pt) font size option may make it easier to read the smaller font menu items from a distance.

+It should also be pointed out here that the font size is consistent between the Mac and Windows platforms.
 The UI scaling menu is enabled if a high pixel density display is detected.
 This allows you to control how the Photoshop user interface is displayed on such devices.
-It should also be pointed out here that the font size is now consistent between the Mac and Windows platforms.